Shamshad Abdullaev: Early career

 In 1992, Abdullaev published his first collection of poems, Intermediate (Russian: Промежуток).
 The book, which incorporates the strands of modernism with utopianism as well as Soviet and Central Asian mythological symbolism, received widespread acclaim in Uzbekistan, Russia, and much of the post-Soviet world, where it was lauded for its use of modernism in a distinctly Central Asian style.

 In 1994, he had a breakthrough with his book of poetry The Gap, which received widespread circulation and attention in the Russophone world.

 That year he was recognized with the Andrei Bely Prize, becoming the first writer from Uzbekistan to win Russia's most prestigious unofficial literary award.

 This resulted in backlash from more traditional communist segments of Uzbekistan's population, as well as the emerging nationalist fraction of Uzbek poets, who were dismayed by his use of Russian.
-As a result, Abdullaev was forced to resign from his position of editor-in-chief at Zvezda Vostok in 1995.
+As a result, Abdullaev was forced to resign from his position of editor-in-chief at Zvezda Vostoka in 1995.

 Recognition abroad

-After leaving Zvezda Vostok, Abdullaev began publishing his poetry outside of Uzbekistan, notably in Russia.
+After leaving Zvezda Vostoka, Abdullaev began publishing his poetry outside of Uzbekistan, notably in Russia.
 His poems were published in a number of independent Russian literary journals, including St. Petersburg-based Mitin and Yekaterinburg-based Ural Novye.

 In 1997, Abdullaev self-published a collection of poems, Slow Summer (Russian: медленное лето).
 The book received critical acclaim in Russia and won Abdullaev the Banner Magazine Prize in 1998.
 Also in 1997, Abdullaev published a Russian-Finnish anthology called Who Says (Russian: Кто говорит), which dealt with the cultural relationship between the two nations.
 It was compiled and translated by Y. Mullinen.
 These compilations won Abdullaev the Banner Magazine prize, handed out by the Russian literary magazine Znamya in 1998.

 In 2003, Abdullaev published his fourth book of poetry, Fixed Surface.